Roko Jureškin: Pisa

 On 10 July 2022, Jureškin signed a three-year contract with Pisa in Italian second-tier Serie B. On 31 January 2023, he moved on loan to Benevento in the same league, with an option to buy.

 On 31 January 2024, he joined Spezia on loan for the remainder of the season with the option to buy.

 Sheriff Tiraspol

 On 19 July 2024, Jureškin joined Moldovan Super Liga club Sheriff Tiraspol.

 Spartak Trnava

 On 13 September 2024, Spartak Trnava announced the signing of Jureškin as a free-agent, on a contract until June 2026.
-He made his debut for the club in a 1:1 draw against FC Košice, playing the full 90” minutes.
-Jureškin scored his first goal for Spartak in a 2:3 loss to Slovan Bratislava in the Traditional derby.
+He made his league debut for the club in a 1–1 draw against FC Košice, playing the full 90 minutes.
+Jureškin scored his first goal for Spartak in a 2–3 loss to Slovan Bratislava in the Traditional derby.

+Tenerife

+On 3 August 2026, Jureškin agreed to a one-year contract with Segunda División side Tenerife, with an option for a further year.